Aegidius van Braam: Vlieter incident

 Confronted with a British ultimatum on one hand and mutiny on his ship on the other, Story on 30 August 1799 surrendered his squadron to the British.
-This surrender was such a blow for the Dutch fleet that it would never again play a role of any significance in the subsequent French Revolutionary and Napoleonic wars.

 Van Braam, Story, and other officers were taken back to England as British prisoners of war.
 Following the Peace of Amiens in 1802, they were set free.
 However, they did not return to Holland, and in 1803 they were convicted in absentia by a Dutch court-martial of dereliction of duty, cowardice and disloyalty.
 The Dutch court also convicted the officers of perjury (having broken their oath of loyalty).
 They were dishonourably dismissed and banned from Holland for life, on punishment of execution (in the case of Van Braam by a firing squad).

 Restoration

 In 1814, following the restoration of the House of Orange-Nassau and the coronation of William I as first king of the United Kingdom of the Netherlands, Van Braam and other surviving officers returned to Holland and were restored in rank and honour by William I. On 1 July 1814, Van Braam was promoted to the rank of vice-admiral, and on 8 July 1816 he was raised to the nobility as jonkheer.
 He also received the Military William Order (Knight Third Class), the Order of Charles III (Knight Grand Cross), and the Doggersbank Medal.

 In 1815, he commanded a squadron which sailed from Vlissingen to Surinam.
 In 1817 he sailed with the frigate Frederika to the Mediterranean to assume command of Vice-Admiral Van de Capellen's squadron, which had taken part in the bombardment of Algiers a year earlier.
 Later, he likely held command over a squadron in the West Indies.
 In 1822, he ended his naval career, and died soon after.